-Because predicting the next supply shortage is impossible, it is important that healthcare providers not only adopt and implement care practice strategies to conserve critical products and supplies, but it is equally as important to sustain leading practices that will help ensure the availability of essential products post recovery and in the future.
-For example, some hospitals have reported decreasing their intravenous solution use by as much as 50% in some care areas by continuing to adhere to the conservation strategies implemented during the recent shortages.
+Because predicting the next supply shortage is impossible, it is important that healthcare providers not only adopt and implement care practices strategies to conserve critical products and supplies, but it is equally as important to sustain leading practices that will help ensure the availability of essential products post recovery and in the future.
+For example, hospitals have emphasized conservation strategies which limit one cuff per patient stay.
+This discourages the historically recent practice of discarding BP cuffs during intra-department transfers.
+Ideally the cuff used in the emergency department (ED) should remain with the patient through discharge.
+To encourage appropriate reuse, approved cleaning methods are disseminated and have become part of clinical practice.